Chaste/chaste-docker/README.md

 The situation is less straightforward for Windows and macOS [[1]](#FN1) hosts due to the intermediary Linux virtual machine (Moby based on Alpine Linux) in which images, containers and volumes are stored.

-1. For more extensive editing, files may be copied out of the volume, edited on the host, then copied back in with [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/).
+1. For more extensive changes, files may be copied out of the volume, edited on the host, then copied back in with [`docker cp`](https://docs.docker.com/engine/reference/commandline/cp/).
 For example use the following commands to copy the whole folder, where the container has been labelled `chaste` with the `docker run` argument `--name chaste`:
     ```
     docker cp chaste:/home/chaste/src .
     < Make changes to the source files here >